netlify-templates/victor-hugo/site/content/press/texting-to-the-rescue.md

 ---
-title: Texting to the rescue
+articlename: Texting to the rescue
 date: '2019-12-19'
 summary: >-
   A team at Penn Medicine may have found a way to save hundreds of new moms’